boise-angularjs/auth-example/README.md

 Disclaimer, I wasn't able to get everything in here to 100% code coverage with the amount of time I had to prepare this project.
 For anyone who is new to the tool please feel free to clone and play around and perhaps even submit a PR!

 ### Conclusion
-Hopefully through this guide and by stepping through this code you are able to have a nice playground for both interaction with authentication as well as promises.
+Hopefully through this guide and by stepping through this code you are able to have a nice playground for both interaction with authentication with promises.
 If there are any questions or comments please hit me up on the twitters at [@scott_sword](https://twitter.com/scott_sword).
 Cheers.